Linuxfabrik/lfops/roles/monitoring_plugins/README.rst

 * On RHEL-compatible systems, enable the EPEL repository (e.g. use the ``linuxfabrik.lfops.repo_epel`` role).
 * python2 (including the ``python2-psutil`` module)

-These requirements can also manually be fulfilled for CentOS 7/8 using:
+These requirements can also manually be fulfilled for RHEL 7/8 using:

 .. code-block:: bash